GetStream/AvengersChat/README.md

 ## TODO
 Anyone can contribute to our open source project!
 Please kindly read this [Contributing Guideline](https://github.com/skydoves/AvengersChat/blob/main/CONTRIBUTING.md) before contributing to our project. 😎
-- [ ] Creating group chats by selecting users.
+- [ ] Create group chats by selecting users.
+- [ ] Modify a user profile image.
 - [ ] Access user info dialog everywhere.
 - [ ] Login with a new custom hero.
 - [ ] Push notifications for new messages.